Lintu3/Raspberry_Project/README.md

 I decided that MQTT-protocol is the way to go.
 I decided to send a JSON message with 3 different kinds of info: soilmoisture/temperature/airmoisture.

 Okey now I got that figured so where am I going to send and store the data?
-Well MySQL database ofcourse.
-So set up MariaDB on raspberry with one table that has timestamp,soilmoisture,temperature and airmoisture colums.
+Well MySQL database of course.
+So set up MariaDB on raspberry with one table that has timestamp,soilmoisture,temperature and airmoisture columns.

  I had to figure how MQTT message is used so I installed Mosquitto MQTT-broker on Raspberry as well.
 Then created the subscription that receives that JSON that I mentioned.
 There was a curious problems with connection and it had to do with the Mosquitto config file.
 There is something wrong with the broker when I had password set up(going to figure out later), so I just left that out for now.
 Okey so now I had to make a script that takes that JSON, formats it a bit because the soilmoisture value was just numbers with a range of 0 to ~2500.
 Where as 0 is just air and ~2500 pure water...

-The script Data_to_MariaDB calculates percents from that to get it right and stores it to the MariaDB.
+The script Data_to_MariaDB calculates percents from that to get the value right and stores it to the MariaDB.
 Hurray it works!

 Now I made another script with my desktop PC to access that Raspberry via MySQL.connector connection to retrieve the data for analysis.
 I then used the data with matplotlib to create a graph you can checkout the .png file.